 class="zpheading zpheading-style-none zpheading-align-left " data-editor="true"><div><p><b><span style="font-size:18pt;">Clinical Takeaways</span></b></p></div></h2></div>

-<div data-element-id="elm_Q1LGyF20OG-VdvHFGj7HWA" data-element-type="text" class="zpelement zpelem-text "><style></style><div class="zptext zptext-align-left " data-editor="true"><p>High energy whole body vibration represents a powerful adjunct for improving gait and functional mobility across orthopedic, neurological, and aging populations.
+<div data-element-id="elm_Q1LGyF20OG-VdvHFGj7HWA" data-element-type="text" class="zpelement zpelem-text "><style></style><div class="zptext zptext-align-left " data-editor="true"><p>High-Intensity whole body vibration represents a powerful adjunct for improving gait and functional mobility across orthopedic, neurological, and aging populations.
 By enhancing sensory input, neuromuscular activation, and postural control, vibration supports key components of efficient walking.
-The evidence demonstrates positive effects on gait speed, balance, functional mobility, and strength when vibration is integrated into active rehabilitation programs [1–7].</p><p><br/></p><p>For clinicians, high energy vibration is not a replacement for gait training.
-It is a force multiplier that enhances the effectiveness of therapeutic exercise and task-specific walking interventions.</p><p><br/></p><p>Contact Rob Berman at 860-707-4220 or <a href="mailto:rob@energiamedical.com?subject=Vibration%20Platforms" title="email Rob " rel=""></a><a href="mailto:rob@energiamedical.com?subject=Vibration%20Platforms" title="email Rob " rel="">email Rob </a>to discuss Vibration Platforms.</p></div>
+The evidence demonstrates positive effects on gait speed, balance, functional mobility, and strength when vibration is integrated into active rehabilitation programs [1–7].</p><p><br></p><p>For clinicians, high-intensity vibration is not a replacement for gait training.
+It is a force multiplier that enhances the effectiveness of therapeutic exercise and task-specific walking interventions.</p><p><br></p><p>Contact Rob Berman at 860-707-4220 or <a href="mailto:rob@energiamedical.com?subject=Vibration%20Platforms" title="email Rob " rel=""></a><a href="mailto:rob@energiamedical.com?subject=Vibration%20Platforms" title="email Rob " rel="">email Rob </a>to discuss Vibration Platforms.</p></div>

 </div><div data-element-id="elm_DEEfHtjqu2CoO03fVzsqyQ" data-element-type="heading" class="zpelement zpelem-heading "><style></style><h2